‘Vulnerability Exploitation Scanning Software’ can make the life of a Pentester

 Step 3 is to scan for vulnerabilities and the last step is that when vulnerabilities are detected, the results are categorized in several ways, allowing customers to target the data they find most useful.

-Is SAINT Free?
 SAINT is used to be an open-source tool but like Nessus but is now a commercial vulnerability scanning tool.

 It works on Linux and MAC OS X while other users say that it can also run on the Windows operating system and can scan Windows vulnerabilities.

 SAINT is used to screen every live system on a network for UDP and TCP services.
 For every service and node that it discovers, it will launch a set of pings and probes designed to detect anything that will allow attackers or hackers to gain unauthorized access, gain sensitive information about the network or create a denial of service (DOS).

 Vulnerability scanning using one of the tools listed in our resource works by inspecting potential points of exploitation on a computer or network to identify security holes that can later be patched by a Cybersecurity Professional.

 Nmap doesn’t ship specifically as a vulnerability scanner but the NSE (Engine) is able to execute vulnerability checks.
-Many vulnerability detection scripts are available to security professional (mostly Penetration Testers would find them useful).
+Many vulnerability detection scripts are available to security professionals (mostly Penetration Testers would find them useful).